tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/examples-win.md

 date: 2021-03-24
 ---

-# Deploying
+# Deploying Windows

 This is a guide which walks through the process of deploying various Windows versions from an operating system image.

-## Generating Images
+## Generating the Images

-The [tinkerbell](https://tinkerbell.org) contains a project called [crocodile](https://github.com/tinkerbell/crocodile) that largely automates the entire process of image creation.
+The [tinkerbell](https://tinkerbell.org) GitHub organization contains a project called [crocodile](https://github.com/tinkerbell/crocodile) that largely automates the entire process of image creation.

 The pre-requisites for using the `crocodile` project are: